robby20044/SceneBuilder/README.md

 ## Goal of Scene Builder
 ### Provide an easy option for anyone to make a custom scene for the 3D caves
 #### A lot of staff have requested for customizable background environments
 #### Unity is one method of making scenes for the 3D caves, but it is not very beginner friendly.
-A web-based environment to create scenes makes it simpler for the user and more accessible for others to make their own scenes.
+A web-based environment to create scenes makes it quicker, easier, and more accessible for users to create their own custom scene.

 <br><br><br>